-The Practical Nursing (P.N.) program prepares the individual to assist in providing general nursing care requiring basic knowledge of the biological, physical, behavioral, psychological, and sociological sciences; and of nursing procedures.
-This care is performed under the direction of a registered nurse, licensed physician, or dentist.
+The Practical Nursing (PN) Program prepares the individual to assist in providing general nursing care which requires the basic knowledge of the biological, physical, behavioral, psychological, sociological sciences.
+This care is performed under the direction of a registered nurse, licensed physician or dentist.

 Click here for important information for ALL applicants.

 - Senatobia campus: Rhonda Still | 662-562-3366

 - Benton County Career-Technical Center, Ashland: Rhonda Still | 662-562-3366

 - Lafayette Yalobusha Technical Center, Oxford: Suzette Logan | 662-238-7952

 If a student finds it necessary to withdraw from the program for any reason, the official steps as outlined in the NWCC Bulletin must be followed.
 A Student who properly and officially withdraws will receive a grade of “W” (official withdrawal) in all classes.
 Withdrawal must be made prior to exam week.
 An unofficial withdrawal is attributed to a student who leaves the program without going through the published withdrawal procedures.
 This unofficial withdrawal will result in the student receiving “F” grades in all classes.

 Any student who is dismissed from the Practical Nursing program (regardless of how far along they are in the program) will not be given any credit for work that has been completed before the dismissal.
 Upon re-admittance, the student will start over completely as if they are beginning the program for the first time.
 A grade of 80% or above is required in all courses in order to progress.
 The student who does not achieve these criteria will be allowed one chance to reenter the Practical Nursing Program.